By the end of this section, you will be able to:

 The name of the Hipparcos satellite, launched in 1989 by the European Space Agency, is both an abbreviation for High Precision Parallax Collecting Satellite and a tribute to Hipparchus, the pioneering Greek astronomer whose work we discussed in the Observing the Sky: The Birth of Astronomy.
 The satellite was designed to make the most accurate parallax measurements in history, from 36,000 kilometers above Earth.
 However, its onboard rocket motor failed to fire, which meant it did not get the needed boost to reach the desired altitude.
 Hipparcos ended up spending its 4-year life in an elliptical orbit that varied from 500 to 36,000 kilometers high.
 In this orbit, the satellite plunged into Earth’s radiation belts every 5 hours or so, which finally took its toll on the solar panels that provided energy to power the instruments.

 Nevertheless, the mission was successful, resulting in two catalogs.
 One gives positions of 120,000 stars to an accuracy of one-thousandth of an arcsecond—about the diameter of a golf ball in New York as viewed from Europe.
 The second catalog contains information for more than a million stars, whose positions have been measured to thirty-thousandths of an arcsecond.
-We now have accurate parallax measurements of stars out to distances of about 300 light-years.
+We thus made accurate parallax measurements of stars out to distances of about 300 light-years.
 (With ground-based telescopes, accurate measurements were feasible out to only about 60 light-years.)

 In order to build on the success of Hipparcos, in 2013, the European Space Agency launched a new satellite called Gaia.
 Because Gaia carries larger telescopes than Hipparcos, it can observe fainter stars and measure their positions 200 times more accurately.
 The main goal of the Gaia mission is to make an accurate three-dimensional map of that portion of the Galaxy within about 30,000 light-years by observing 1 billion stars 70 times each, measuring their positions and hence their parallaxes as well as their brightnesses.